-Referrals: Referrals to the client-centered case management program come from individual older adults or their families, neighbors or friends, social service agencies (to include the ADRC), medical clinics, clergy, hospitals, or other professionals.
+Referrals: Referrals to the client-centered case management program come from individual older adults or their families, neighbors or friends, social service agencies (to include the ADRC & APS), medical clinics, clergy, hospitals, law enforcement, skilled nursing facilities, or other professionals.
 During the referral process, the case manager attempts to gather initial information from the potential client in order to determine what assistance is needed. and verifies the client resides within the case manager's defined service area, is not currently case managed under another program, and does not reside in an assisted-living facility, nursing home, or CBRF.

-Assessment: Assessment is conducted during face-to-face meetings, and information is gathered to determine whether the person needs on-going case management services.
+Assessment: Assessment is conducted during an initial telephone call and/or face-to-face meetings, and information is gathered to determine whether the person needs on-going case management services.
 When appropriate, Client Intake and Functional Assessment forms are initiated.
 Requests for services are followed-up in a timely manner to determine eligibility for client-centered case management services.